 Leeks do not like to compete against weeds so you will need to keep them well-weeded.
 Be careful when weeding because leeks have very shallow roots.
+Rather than pull them out, cut the weeds down to soil level so that you don't disturb your leeks' shallow roots.
 Make sure your plants get at least 1 inch of water per week.
 A thick layer of organic mulch will keep the soil moist between waterings.
 It is recommended that you side-dress your plants with composted manure midway through the growing season.

 How to Harvest Leeks

 There are two types of leeks.
 So-called summer leeks are harvested the same year that they are planted.
 Hardier varieties are left in the ground over the winter and harvested the following spring.
 Over-wintered leeks are larger and stronger tasting than summer leeks.

 Unlike their onion cousins, leek foliage does not die back indicating that they are ready for harvest.
 Rather, leeks are harvested when their bases are 1” in diameter for summer leeks or 3” in diameter for spring harvested leeks.
 The plants can be dug up or you can simply grab the leaves, twist and then pull the entire plant from the ground.